 The Imperial Roman Baths (or Kaiserthermen in German) were built in the 4th Century AD.
 They were one of the largest Roman bath complexes outside of Rome itself.
 So why were the baths so impressive?
 Trier was an important trading center and one of the largest cities during the height of the Roman Empire.
-In fact, it was often referred to as “Second Rome”.
-Emperor Constantinus Chlorus started the baths project sometime after 293 AD when the Tetrarchy was formed.
+In fact, people often referred to it as “Second Rome”.
+Emperor Constantinus Chlorus started the baths project sometime after 293 AD, when the Tetrarchy was formed.
 The work continued under his son, Constantine the Great, but work stopped when he left Trier in 316.

 The baths sat unfinished for 50 years, until Gratian started the project back up in 367.
 But instead of continuing work on the baths, he had a military garrison built on the site.
 With changing leadership and political priorities taking precedent, the baths were never fully completed.

 One of the coolest things about our visit was that we could walk through the maze of extensive underground tunnels.
 The state of preservation was remarkable.